May 15, 2019

 It Encourages Learning and Skills Growth

 Employees that are part of a peer recognition program will never be afraid to ask for help.
-The true friendships built as an effect of the friendly company culture will allow employees to gain knowledge and skills from each other.
+The true friendships built as an effect of the friendly corporate culture will allow employees to gain knowledge and skills from each other.

 If your marketers learn from your designers and vice versa, each particular sector will do a better job in the future.
 That fosters both individual and company progress and helps your company thrive in the face of challenges.